-Our confidence in judiciary unshakable — NLC
+Our confidence in Judiciary unshakable — NLC

 By Victor Ahiuma-Young

-THE Nigeria Labour Congress, NLC, has said its confidence in the nation’s judiciary remained unshakable.
+Despite insinuations, Nigeria Labour Congress, NLC, has insisted that its confidence in the nation’s Judiciary has remained unshakable.

-The union insisted it could not disparage the judiciary in any circumstances, let alone the National Industrial Court of Nigeria, NICN, that it held in high esteem.
+The NLC insisted that cannot disparage the judiciary in any circumstances, let alone the National Industrial Court of Nigeria, NICN, that its holds in high esteem.

-It will be recalled that since NLC issued a statement last Tuesday expressing concerns over how some judges gave interim orders for injunction made by way of ex parte application, there had been claims in some quarters that the labour movement was rubbishing the judicial system.
+Recall that since NLC issued a statement last Tuesday expressing concerns over how some Judges give interim Orders for injunction made by way of ex parte application, there has claims in some quartres that NLC is rubbishing the Judicial System.

-But in a statement, entitled, “We will not disparage the judiciary,” NLC in a statement by its President, Joe Ajaero, said: “When we issued a statement last week expressing our displeasure over the casual manner some judges over the years have sought to hamstring organised labour from exercising its right to free speech and free association and lawful protest through interim orders for injunction made by way of ex parte applications, our intention was not to disparage the judiciary, let alone the National Industrial Court of Nigeria which we hold in high esteem.
+However, in a statement titled “We will not disparage the judiciary”, NLC in a statement by its President.
+Joe Ajaero, NLC said “When we issued a statement last week expressing our displeasure over the casual manner some Judges over the years have sought to hamstring organised labour from exercising its right to free speech and free association and lawful protest through interim Orders for injunction made by way of ex parte applications, our intention was not to disparage the judiciary, let alone the National Industrial Court of Nigeria which we hold in high esteem.

 “We at the Nigeria Labour Congress want to state unambiguously that our faith in the judiciary remains unshakeable.